sm2016/clojure_pictures/clojure_pictures/README.md

 If we want decoding message:

 1. Put 1, press Enter
-2. Give path to first basic picture and press Enter
+2. Give absolute path to first basic picture and press Enter
-3. Give path to second picture (with secret message), press Enter.
+3. Give absolute path to second picture (with secret message), press Enter.
 4. Application check if the images are the same and check is there a secret message.
 If there are a secret message, it write a secret message.